 Amantani Island Homestay Experience

-Our homestay experience doesn’t only take you to Amantani Island since the itinerary will allow you to experience other attractions on the way there.
-On this trip, you’ll get to visit the Uros Floating Islands, a group of over 100 man made islands built entirely of totora reed, here you’ll learn about their construction process and the daily local life of its inhabitants.
+Our homestay experience doesn’t only take you to Amantani Island, this itinerary will allow you to experience other attractions on the way there.
+On this trip, you’ll get to visit the Uros Floating Islands, a group of over 100 man-made islands built entirely of totora reed, here you’ll learn about their construction process and the daily local life of its inhabitants.

-The Uros community is one of the oldest of the country since their cultural expression is believed to be about 3,000 years old, although their original dialect is already extinct.
-These man made islands are built entirely with totora reed, an aquatic plant that grows in the lake, and have been constructed since pre-Inca times.
+The Uros community is one of the oldest in the country since their cultural expression is believed to be about 3,000 years old, although their original dialect is already extinct.
+These man-made islands are built entirely with totora reed, an aquatic plant that grows in the lake and have been constructed since pre-Inca times.

 Taquileans run their society based on the Inca moral code “Ama sua, ama llulla, ama quella,” which means “do not steal, do not lie, do not be lazy.”
 Their economy is almost entirely based on tourism though agriculture and fishing are part of the community’s assets.